NirajThagunna/JavaScript/README.md

 - Expression: any valid unit of code that resolves to a value or produces a value.
 It can be a number or string, or a function call that returns a value.
 - Statement: an instruction that performs an action. e.g. let sum = num + 5; // Statement and num + 5 is an expression.
 It may contain expressions, but its main purpose is to control the flow of the program, rather than to produce a value.
 - The conditional or ternary operator

+## Intermediate JavaScript

+- Strict mode - "use strict": error-checked variant.
+Strict mode makes it easier to write "secure" JavaScript by catching common coding errors and throwing exceptions.
+It Prevents undeclared variables and reserved keywords.
+- Function - Function Declaration and Function Expression